metabase/metabase/docs/troubleshooting-guide/loading-from-h2.md

 ## Are you currently using H2 as your application database?

 **Root cause:** Metabase stores information about users, questions, and so on in a database of its own called the "application database", or "app database" for short.
-By default Metabase uses [H2][what-is-h2] for the app database, but we don't recommended it for production---because it's an on-disk database, it's sensitive to filesystem errors, such as a drive being corrupted or a file not being flushed properly.
+By default Metabase uses H2 for the application database, but we don't recommended it for production---because it's an on-disk database, it's sensitive to filesystem errors, such as a drive being corrupted or a file not being flushed properly.

 **Steps to take:**